CERN-PH-CMG/cmgtools-lite/TTHAnalysis/macros/leptons/LepMVAEfficiencies/README.md

 By default, the output is stored in a directory called `tnptrees/`.
 You can change this with the `-o/--outDir` option.

+Note that samples are checked to be data or not depending on whether their name contains the string `PromptReco`.

 Merge the data trees:

 ```